evanx/sublog-http/README.md

 });
 ```
 where we default `redisHost` to `localhost`

+Note that we check that an environment variable is not empty, for safety sake.

 For example the following command line runs this service to subscribe to channel `logger:mylogger` and serve the JSON messages via port `8888`
 ```shell